TomislavRaguz/birdie-test/README.md

 ```
 npm start
 ```
-If you backend is not listening on port 8080 you need to update the proxy field in the frontend package.json
+If you backend is not listening on port 8080 you will need to update the proxy field in the frontend package.json

 ## Deployment